 A Sight to Behold -the Long-Horned Ankole Cattle in Uganda – Rwanda – the Cattle of Kings- Watusi Cattle

-Traditionally, the Cows were revered and are a symbol of status and wealth today.
+Traditionally, Cows were revered and symbolized status and wealth today.
 Ankole Cows were used to pay the bride-Price.
-Ankole cattle were not used for their meat but for dairy products such as ghee, butter, and bongo, a fermented milk product.
+Ankole cattle were not used for their meat but for dairy products such as Ghee, butter, and bongo, a fermented milk product.

 Ankole Cows in Uganda – Rwanda – the Cattle of Kings-known as Watusi Cows